 By: Alissa Evangelista

-Which cafe do you want to visit?
-Share your thoughts in the comments section below!
+Have you seen “F4 Thailand” already?
+Share your thoughts about the show in the comments section below!